ocuroot/ocuroot.com/_docs/usage_releases.md

             inputs={
                 # Get the tag from this build in this release
                 "tag": input(ref="./call/build#output/tag"),

+                # Note: The environment is passed in as a dictionary by default
             },
         # Deploy to all staging environments
         ) for e in environments() if e.attributes["type"] == "staging"